 Melissa Bostrom is assistant dean for graduate student professional development in The Graduate School at Duke.
 She is co-PI on The Graduate School's Duke OPTIONS project, funded by the Council of Graduate Schools ETS/CGS Award for Innovation in Promoting Success in Graduate Education.
-Bostrom has been invited to speak regionally as well as nationally on graduate student professional development and is a member of the Graduate Career Consortium.
+Bostrom has been invited to speak nationally as well as internationally on graduate student professional development and is a member of the Graduate Career Consortium.
 In her previous position as director of graduate academic and professional development at North Carolina State University, Bostrom co-created the Graduate Leadership Development Series (GLDS) with Dr. Lanny Hass, Eleanor Stell, and Dr. Rhonda Sutton.
-Originally funded through a grant from the Procter & Gamble Higher Education Foundation, the GLDS program served graduate students at NC State from 2010 to 2013.
-The Emerging Leaders Institute at Duke grew out of the GLDS program.
+Originally funded through a grant from the Procter & Gamble Higher Education Foundation, the GLDS program served graduate students at NC State from 2010 to 2013; the Emerging Leaders Institute at Duke grew out of the GLDS program.
 Bostrom has spent two decades working in higher education, including serving as assistant professor of management and corporate communication at Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and teaching in the English departments of UNC and NC State.
 She has also worked in corporate human resources and technical recruiting.
-She received her BA in English and psychology from Denison University and her M.A. and Ph.D. in English from UNC.
+She received her B.A. in English and psychology from Denison University and her M.A. and Ph.D. in English from UNC.